Injection Attacks

 Also known as Path Traversal, it exploits insufficient security validation/sanitization of user-supplied file names to access directories and files outside the web root folder.

-- Manipulation of file paths to traverse directories.
+- Manipulates file paths to access sensitive files

 How it looks like: